betterscientificsoftware/bssw.io/CuratedContent/DetrimentalEffectsContextSwitchingDevOps.md

 article has some helpful ideas about improving the process when context switching does occur.

-Some devop practices to mitigate the overhead of context switching outlined in the article are:
+Some DevOps practices to mitigate the overhead of context switching outlined in the article are:

  - Using Continuous Integration (CI)